chjackson/msmbayes/README.md

 `msmbayes` is an R package for Bayesian multi-state modelling of intermittently-observed data.

 It is similar to the [`msm`](https://chjackson.github.io/msm) package.
-It supports the following continuous-time multi-state models.
+It supports the following continuous-time multi-state models:

 * Markov models